 Here’s a brief look at how things proceed when you contact us.

 - What are your expectations or concerns?

 A dedicated medical tourism consultant will call or email you within 24 hours.

 Step 2: Send Medical Records

-Depending on your requirement, your CM will share with you a medical questionnaire to fill.
-Also, they will request you to send your medical records (Xrays and MRIs).
+Depending on your requirements, your consultant will share with you a medical questionnaire to fill out.

 Step 3: Medical Trip Planning